- What is Financial Aid?

 - Additional data and forms.
 Requesting additional information may be necessary if further clarification is needed.

 Your aid cannot be processed until all documents are in and your file is completed.
+A delay in getting your documents submitted will cause a delay in a financial aid decision.

 Step 5: Notification of Financial Aid Award Letter